SaiKrishnaMohan7/Playground/k8s/README.md

 ## Taints and Tolerations

-- Taints are on nodes (`kc taint nodes <nodeName> key=value:taint-effect` key-value ex: app=elasticesearch-master) and toleraations on Pods
+- Taints are on nodes (`kc taint nodes <nodeName> key=value:taint-effect` key-value ex: app=elasticesearch-master) and tolerations on Pods
   - To untaint, `kubectl taint nodes <nodeName> key:NoSchedule-`
   - ex: `kubectl taint nodes controlplane node-role.kubernetes.io/master:NoSchedule-`
 - Tells nodes to accept pods with the right tolerations!
-- `taint-effect`: What happens to a Pod if a taint isnot tolerated
+- `taint-effect`: What happens to a Pod if a taint is not tolerated
   - NoSchedule: Won't schedule to node
   - PreferNoSchedule: Try to avoid schduling to the node
   - NoExecute: No new pods will be scheduled, if there are remaining pods that don't tolerate a taint, evict them